Statement by the Luxembourg Government on recent press articles published about Luxembourg

 So Luxembourg no longer grants rulings to multinational companies?

 In Luxembourg, rulings are strictly regulated.
 Advance rulings issued by the Luxembourg Inland Revenue are issued through an Advance Rulings Commission and are valid for a maximum period of five years.
-The number of such rulings has decreased significantly and reached 44 in 2020, which corresponds to a decrease of -92.6% between 2015 and 2020.
+The number of such rulings has decreased significantly and reached 44 in 2020, which corresponds to a decrease of more than -90% between 2015 and 2020.

 Rulings are exchanged between European administrations as well as at the international level.
 Indeed, the exchange of rulings within the European Union, carried through a dedicated central directory, accessible to all Member States and managed by the European Commission, is completed by an exchange of rulings communicated directly to the jurisdictions concerned on a spontaneous and mandatory basis according to Action 5 (Harmful tax practices) of BEPS.